TanStack/query/README.md

 mutate(todo)
 ```

 You might find that you want to override some of `useMutation`'s options at the time of calling `mutate`.
 To do that, you can optionally override them by sending them through as options to the `mutate` function after your mutation variable.
-Supported option overrides are include:
+Supported option overrides include:

 - `onSuccess`
 - `onSettled`